 Cordial's powerful real-time segmentation and personalization is inherently reliant on the data you make available in the platform.
-As the developer, it is your job to get relevant data flowing into the platform to enable the marketer to build dynamic, personalized messages for your customers.
+As the developer, it's your job to get relevant data flowing into the platform to enable the marketer to build dynamic, personalized messages for your customers.

 API First and Developer Friendly